YingkunZhou/i386-test/doc/jain2018rethinking.md

 As a result, the prefetch to B at t=3 misses in the cache.
 The subsequent demand reference to B at t=3 still hits, but A now hits at t=4, which yields one more demand hit than Belady's MIN algorithm.
-Thus, this new caching strategy still results in 2 misses, but it exchanges a prefetch hit (<sub></sub>) for a demand hit. resulting in just a single demand miss (to sC).
+Thus, this new caching strategy still results in 2 misses, but it exchanges a prefetch hit (<sub>We define a prefetch hit to be a prefetch request that hits in the cache and is not sent to memory.</sub>) for a demand hit. resulting in just a single demand miss (to sC).

 In this simple example, our improvement in demand hits did not increase overall memory traffic, but it is, of course, possible to trade multiple prefetch hits for a single demand hit, which can lead to extra prefetch traffic.